-Unlike even heavy-weight plastic bags they will last years with no problems.
-They’re machine washable and you could even sew extra bits of fabric to it to create pockets for receipts, your phone, valuables etc… you can even make your own tote bags and personalise them to suit your needs.
+Unlike heavy-weight plastic bags, they will last years with no problems.
+They’re machine washable and you could even sew extra bits of fabric to it to create pockets for receipts, your phone, valuables etc… you could also make your own tote bags and personalise them to suit your needs.

 I was very hesitant when I heard about fabric bin liners.
 But if your household is recycling properly you won’t have to deal with a wet, smelly fabric bin liner.
 They’re machine washable and you can make them look super cute with a bit of effort.
 They’re a lot more attractive around your home and especially within the workplace, so if you recycle properly you really don’t have anything to worry about when it comes to switching from plastic liners to fabric liners.

 Glass Jars and Metal Containers

 If you use plastic bags as storage then make the switch to glass jars and metal containers.
 You don’t even need to go out and buy anything as they are easily obtainable by keeping and washing pasta sauce jars and other products/items that come in reusable packaging (metal, glass and wood).

 Have any ideas for plastic bag alternatives?
 Let me know, I would love to hear about them! .